This blog may contain affiliate links. Read our disclosure policy for more info.

-So you’ve decided you want to visit Queenstown – a great choice in my opinion!
+So you’ve decided you want to visit Queenstown for a few days – a fantastic choice in my opinion!
 However, now you’re probably wondering when is the best time to visit?
-Well, every season in Queenstown has its pros and cons, for example, summer is hot but extremely busy whereas spring is referred to as ‘off-season’ with lots of great deals to be found in both the restaurants and hotels.
+Well, every season in Queenstown has its pros and cons, for example, summer is hot but extremely busy.
+Spring is referred to as ‘off-season’ with lots of great deals to be found in both the restaurants and hotels.
 With that said, it can rain a lot!

 Winter is of course the time to go skiing in Queenstown and it’s also a very quiet time to enjoy road trips as campervans/motorhome rentals in NZ plus, they are at their cheapest then.
 Autumn is easily the quietest time to visit Queenstown and during this time you’ll get the best deals as well as the beautiful colors of fall.
 Be prepared for temperatures to cool down though!

-No matter what season you chose to visit Queenstown I’m certain you will have the vacation of a lifetime.
-Queenstown is after all the best town in New Zealand in my somewhat biased opinion (it is my home after all.)
+No matter what season you choose to visit Queenstown, I’m certain you will have the vacation of a lifetime.
+Queenstown is after all the best town in New Zealand in my somewhat biased opinion, it is my home after all!

 In this blog, I give you detailed information on each season in Queenstown – what the weather is like, what activities are best to do in each season, and the pros and cons of each.

-Worth remembering is the seasons here are the opposite of the northern hemisphere.
+Worth remembering is that the seasons here are the opposite of the northern hemisphere.
 For example, winter in Queenstown runs from June to the end of August.
 This is completely different from the seasons in Europe, North America, etc.

 Summer in Queenstown